Soldermag

 • Leak proprietary patterns back into training data

 Companies worry about proprietary code leaking into models via GitHub Copilot training.
 In response, some teams restrict AI use on sensitive projects or use on-premises models with scanned code.
+The growing attack surface that AI tools create is a real concern. our guide on AI cybersecurity threats covers the specific risks developers and businesses need to watch for.

 "Over-reliance" is real too.
 New developers who skip fundamentals risk not understanding the AI's output.
 Thought leaders caution that the best practice is still human review and testing.